A Guide to Food Plant Sanitation for Non-U.S. Exporters

 - Individual: Specific employee(s) assigned to each cleaning process who must be properly trained and held accountable for their performance

 - Nature of soil: Type of dirt, or “soil,” that needs cleaning (such as grease).
-Each type of soil requires specific cleaning and sanitizing agents to be successfully removed.
+Each type of soil requires specific cleaning and sanitizing agents to be successfully removed

 - Surface: Type of surface that needs cleaning or sanitizing, which affects the cleaning agent needed.
-For example, strong industrial cleaners can deteriorate rubber and should not be used on mats.
+For example, strong industrial cleaners can deteriorate rubber and should not be used on mats

-3. How to Prevent Cross-Contact and Cross-Contamination Through Tools
+3. How to Prevent Cross-Contamination

 Meeting Global Compliance Standards for Food Plant Sanitation